ivonunes/plumekit/docs/syntax/index.md

 ## Expressions

-Expressions can read values from the context, local variables, loop variables, component arguments, and host functions:
+Expressions can read values from the context, local variables, loop variables, component arguments and host functions:

 ```plume
 {site.title}